shihao94/blog/_posts/2024-04-20-reading-list.markdown

 # Fitness
 - **Why we sleep** by Matthew Walker.
-Rating: 5 out of 5.
+Rating: 4 out of 5.

-This is a fascinating book that educates people about the importance of sleep and the good practice of sleep, which our education system and society have fail to do so far.
-I have had sleep problems from time to from since my middle school (~10 years till now).
-I wish I could read this book earlier.
-But for some sleep deficiencies as claimed by the author, causal relationship is not well established based on scientific evidence in my opinion.
-Nevertheless, I highly recommend people to read this interesting and illuminating book.
+This is a fascinating book that educates people about the importance of sleep and the good practice of sleep, which our education system and society have fail to do and even discourage people to do...I had sleep problems in my middle school and I wish I could read this book earlier.
+But for some health and society problems due to sleep deficiencies claimed by the author, causal relationship is not well established in my opinion.
+Nevertheless, I highly recommend people to read this illuminating book.

 <img src="./pics/why_we_sleep.jpeg" width="200" height="300" />